 Click on Validate

-Now the policy will appear under the Domains section.
+Now the policy will appear under the Policies section.
 You can edit the policy or read it by clicking on it.

 The changes can be viewed in the Activities feed.